Markdown is a plain text formatting syntax created by John Gruber in 2004. It’s designed to be easy-to-read and easy-to-write.

 Markdown can be composed in any text editor.
 But I recommend an editor purposely designed for this syntax.
 The software featured in this roundup allows an author to write professional documents of various formats including blog posts, presentations, reports, email, slides and more.
 All of the applications are, of course, released under an open source license.
 Linux, OS X and Windows’ users are catered for.

-This article does not include general purpose text editors like Atom, Vim, or Emacs.
+This article does not include general purpose text editors like Vim or Emacs.
 Of course, they are capable Markdown editors.
-There’s also packages/plugins available for these editors (and others) that add Markdown functionality.
+There are also packages/plugins available for these editors (and others) that add Markdown functionality.
 But this Group Test focuses instead on dedicated markdown editors.

-Let’s explore the 9 programs at hand.
+Let’s explore the 13 programs at hand.
 For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, together with links to relevant resources.
 They are all open source goodness.
+Click the links below to learn about each application.

 |Mark Text||Simple and elegant Markdown editor|